 The case studies presented in this study indicate that macroinvertebrate community response followed the average decline in TRP rather than any short-term fluctuations.
-This pattern probably arises because the invertebrate community is responding to conditions integrated over their life history up to the point of sampling.
-Some differences may be associated with acclimation of individuals to TRP concentrations, indirect feedbacks (Maidstone and Parr, 2002), as well as the magnitude of TRP concentrations.
+This probably reflects the invertebrate community responding to conditions integrated over their life history up to the point of sampling.
+Some differences may be associated with acclimation of individuals to TRP concentrations, indirect feedbacks (Maidstone and Parr, 2002), as well as magnitude of TRP concentrations.
 As a result, associations between TRPI and TRP in individual case studies were typically statistically significant, but weak.
-In some cases, there was also association between PSI and TRPI, which likely relates to the TRP commonly being bound onto fine sediment, with elevated fine sediment and elevated TRP often cooccurring (Owens & Walling, 2002).
-However, it should be noted this was not always the case, for example the River Dove case study, which showed evidence of TRP pressure but without concomitant fine sediment pressure.

 TRPI appears to respond to relatively subtle changes in TRP, such as on Costa Beck (Figure 3), despite relatively small absolute changes in TRP concentrations compared to background levels.
 This is surprising given TRP is unlikely to be the dominant stressor at low to moderate concentrations and when the community is relatively unimpacted.
-The reasons for this close association in some instances are currently unclear, but could relate to the interaction of multiple stressors.
-This suggests further research is required to understand the direct, causal implications of P on macroinvertebrate communities, which could relate to the fact that elevated levels of normally limiting nutrients, including phosphorus, in food can decrease the growth rate of animals (Boersma and Elser, 2006).
-For example, Evans-White et al. (2009) found elevated P impacted macroinvertebrate communities, particularly shredders and collector-gatherers, potentially due to elevated P altering food quality.
-In support of this, Halvorsen et al. (2015) found elevated P in experimental mescosms reduced growth rates of the caddisfly Pycnopsyche lepida feeding on leaf litter.
+The reasons for this close association in some instances are currently unclear, but could relate to the interaction of multiple stressors, and suggest further research is required to understand the direct, causal implications of P on macroinvertebrate communities.